- Independent auditor's report

 - the company profit and loss account for the year then ended;

-- the notes, comprising a summary of the accounting policies and other explanatory information.
+- the notes, comprising the accounting policies applied and other explanatory information.

 The basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
-Our responsibilities under those standards are further described in the section ‘Our responsibilities for the audit of the financial statements’ of our report.
+We have further described our responsibilities under those standards in the section ‘Our responsibilities for the audit of the financial statements’ of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.